latteslurp/Mitchell-Coding-Challenge/README.md

+# Mitchell SDE Intern Coding Challenge
-# Hello!
+Hello!
 This is a CRUD implementation on the Vehicle class, Mitchell SDE Intern Coding Challenge.

 The vehicle class has 4 instances:
 - ID (as an integer) -> each object should have a unique ID